 #2 Your existing windows have a say on choosing replacement windows

-It is best to discuss with a window contractor about your choices.
+It is best to discuss with a window contractor about your choices for window replacement austin tx.
 In most cases, older homes with wood windows will require you to follow the exact same style.
 Local regulations might also have a say on your project, especially if you live in a historical building.

 #3 You need to learn the advantages and disadvantages of several frame materials for replacement windows